10 Best Sites to Buy Instagram Followers (2026)

 Rule of thumb: your purchased base should stay under 5× your real base.
 500 real followers → cap bought at 2,500.
 2,000 real → cap at 10,000.
 Anything more creates the ratio trap.

 Is it safe?
-What Instagram actually detects in 2026
+What we observed about detection in our 2026 tests

 Services that pass every safety check

-From our 25-service test, three services cleared every safety criterion: Likes.io, Twicsy, and Growthoid.
-All three use gradual delivery exclusively, don't require a password, deliver aged accounts, and survived our 30-day tracking window without a single account warning across the test profiles.
+Of the services we ran through our hands-on retention pilot, two cleared every safety criterion: Likes.io and Twicsy.
+Both use gradual delivery exclusively, don't require a password, deliver aged accounts, and came through our 30-day tracking window without a single account warning across the test profiles.

 What happens after you buy: the first 30 days

 Most buyer's guides stop at the checkout page.
-Here's the timeline we actually observed across 25 test accounts.
+Here's the timeline we actually observed on the test profiles in our hands-on retention pilot.

 Hour 1–24: delivery pacing